postman-open-technologies/knowledge-base/R/oas_validity.md

 - <a href="#methodology" id="toc-methodology">Methodology</a>
 - <a href="#api" id="toc-api">API</a>

-*DISCLAIMER: the results and findings below are preliminary and have not been fully validated or peer reviewed.
+<sup>*DISCLAIMER: the results and findings below are preliminary and
+have not been fully validated or peer reviewed.
 Use with care.
-Do not quote or disseminate.*
+Do not quote or disseminate.*</sup>

 ### *How many valid OpenAPIs do we have?*